rmrkdao/rmrkdao-spec/interactions/DEREGISTER.md

 - `version` is the version of RMRK of the subjected collections (e.g. ~~`1.0.0`~~, `2.0.0`)

-A cool-off period of 24 hours is required before a custodian can [REGISTER](REGISTER.md) again.
+A cool-off period of 24 hours (86,400,000 milliseconds) is required before a custodian can [REGISTER](REGISTER.md) again.

 ## Considerations